xNaCly/scripts/Discord/TokenChecker/Readme.md

 # Tokenchecker for Discord
-## Checks if a token is valid and if so returns a JSON-object containing information about the tokenuser
+## Checks if a token is valid and if so returns a JSON-object containing information about the token's user
 ### What you need to do:
   - installing python